spamwax/ergodox-firmware/readme.md

       Teensy is ready for it.

 * Locate your '.eep' and '.hex' files.
-    * If you don't have any, you can grab the latest ones [here] [dropbox-download-page] (in a '.zip' file).
+    * If you don't have any, you can grab the latest ones [here][dropbox-download-page](in a '.zip' file).
 Choose the newest file who's name contains the name of the keymap you want (look for "qwerty" if you're not sure).